William Felton (died 1367): Biography

 In 1359 Felton was at the siege of Rheims, which the English were forced to raise and retreat to Brittany.
 While there Felton went to attack the Pontorson Castle, commanded by Bertrand du Guesclin.
 He was defeated and taken prisoner.
 Shortly after Duguesclin became a hostage to Jean de Montfort, and was entrusted to Felton.
 Duguesclin, riding out one day with Felton's young son, escaped to Guingamp, and thence sent a message to De Montfort exonerating Felton from any connivance at his departure, with a challenge appended to all who might assert that he had thereby broken his word of honour.
 Felton wished to accept, but the combat was forbidden.

 In May following the French signed the Treaty of Brétigny, in which Felton was named one of the commissioners to receive and take formal possession of the territories ceded to the English.
 At this time he became seneschal of Poitou.
 Many documents addressed to him in this capacity which relate to the protracted negotiations of this period are to be found in Rymer's ‘Fœdera.’
 In 1364 and 1365 he was engaged in numerous military actions in Guyenne.

 Felton accompanied the Black Prince in his campaign into Spain to restore Don Pedro to the throne of Castile.
 Chandos Herald, who was also with this expedition, of which he has written an account in a rhymed chronicle in French, makes frequent mention of Felleton Guilliam qui ot cœur de lyon.
-He was killed on 19 March 1367 at the battle of Aríñez a skirmish before the battle of Navarrete, in which his kinsman Sir Thomas Felton was taken prisoner.
+He was killed on 19 March 1367 at the battle of Inglesmendia skirmish before the battle of Navarrete, in which his kinsman Sir Thomas Felton was taken prisoner.
 The heroic resistance of a handful of Englishmen and the rash bravery of Felton seem to have struck the imagination of the people of the country, where the recollection of this feat of arms is still to be found in legend.
 Sir Arthur Conan Doyle depicted this battle in the finale of his historical novel The White Company (1891).
 In the 19th century, an antiquarian claimed that the mound near Ariñez in Alava on which the English fought was known in the local dialect as Inglesmundi (the Englishmen's mound), though this claim was possibly drawing on 18th century sources.